 - Begin discussing treatment options with the family

-The most common way this is done is by surprise – the family shows up someplace and then the addict is brought in.
+The most common way intervention is done is by surprise – the family shows up someplace and then the addict is brought in.

 However, a good interventionist will spend enough time on the pre-intervention phase so that he or she can find the leverage you need to motivate the person to go to treatment.

 It is never a good idea to attempt an intervention without a neutral third-party who is experienced in the process.
-The addict likely knows all your buttons and has a lot of experiencing manipulating you and others.
-The outsider (interventionist) can spot this behavior much faster than those close to the addict.
+The addict likely knows all your buttons and has a lot of experience manipulating you and others.
+The interventionist can spot this behavior much faster than those close to the addict.
 Interventions can also turn ugly quickly if mishandled; experienced interventionists can manage the event and are best equipped to keep it from turning into a disaster.